Type | VIIB | |||||||||||||||||

 General notes on this boat

 21 Oct 1941.
-The boat fired a spread of torpedoes at a British task force (old carriers HMS Eagle and HMS Argus) at the Straits of Gibraltar.
-No torpedoes hit but the boat was incorrectly believed to have sunk a destroyer.
+U-83 fired a spread of torpedoes at a British task force (which included the ageing aircraft carriers HMS Eagle and HMS Argus) in the Straits of Gibraltar.
+The boat reported a destroyer sunk, but no hits were in fact scored.

 Men lost from U-boats